Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

 - Precompute values where possible to avoid expensive runtime calculations
 - Use topological sorting to efficiently process the DAG
-- Cache results of common operations like descendant collection
+- Cache results of common operations like deep prerequisite collection

 ### 8.2 Future Extensions